DevCalledVed/DevCalledVed/README.md

 ### 🚀 What I Do

-- **Proxy Creation**: I make school unblockers so that kids who don't have their own devices are able to play video games (I make sure that everything they go on is appropriate).
+- **Proxy Creation**: I make school unblockers so that kids who don't have their own devices are able to play video games (I make sure that everything they go on is appropriate tho).
-- **Discord Bots**: Building feature-rich Discord bots to automate tasks and enhance server functionality.
+- **Discord Bots**: I build feature-rich Discord bots to automate tasks and enhance server functionality.
-- **Roblox Development**: I develop immersive Roblox experiences using **Luau** scripting, with a focus on engaging gameplay mechanics.
+- **Roblox Development**: I develop immersive Roblox experiences using Luau scripting, with a focus on engaging gameplay mechanics.
+My games have recieved over over **5.3 MILLION visits**.
+- **Cybersecurity**: I am a bug bounty hunter and am currently developing my own unique easy-to-use web scanning tool (including an anti-virus).
+Additionally, I like to create game cheats when I'm free (and anti-cheats).
+- **Competitive Porgramming**: I use creativity and my programming knowledge to create algorithms given many contraints using C++.
+I am in USACO Bronze currently.

 ---